Ranald S. Mackenzie

 Ranald Slidell Mackenzie, also called Bad Hand, (July 27, 1840 – January 19, 1889) was a career United States Army officer and general in the Union Army during the American Civil War.
 He was described by General Ulysses S. Grant as its most promising young officer.
 He also served with great distinction in the following Indian Wars.

 Early life and education

 Mackenzie was born in Westchester County, New York, to Commodore Alexander Slidell Mackenzie and Catherine Alexander Robinson.
 He was the nephew of diplomat and politician John Slidell and the older brother of two United States Navy officers: Rear Admiral Morris Robinson Slidell Mackenzie and Lieutenant Commander Alexander Slidell MacKenzie.
 His grandfather was John Slidell, a bank president and a political power broker in New York City.

-He initially attended Williams College, where he was a member of the Kappa Alpha Society, and then accepted a nomination to the United States Military Academy, where he graduated at the head of his class in 1862.
+He initially attended Williams College, where he was a member of the Kappa Alpha Society, and then accepted an appointment to the United States Military Academy, where he graduated at the head of his class in 1862.
 He immediately joined the Union forces already fighting in the Civil War.